Godson-Blockbrainer/Data_enginering_projects/SQL_CDC_Implementation/README.md

-SQL Change Data Capture Implementation
+##  SQL Change Data Capture Implementation

+I discussed more about this project on my meduim article - (https://medium.com/@chiegbuugochukwu/implementing-change-data-capture-in-sql-for-efficient-data-synchronization-8b8325570dee)

 Change Data Capture (CDC) is a data engineering technique that identifies and captures changes (inserts, updates, deletes) in a database.
 It’s essential for keeping systems in sync efficiently without reloading entire datasets.

-Project Overview
+## Project Overview
 This project implements an SQL-based CDC process to synchronize data between a staging table (e.g., stg_student_engagement) and a target table (e.g., target_table).
 It detects changes, applies them, logs operations, and cleans up for the next load.